OUR buses aren't good enough.

 This means that bus operators only run services if they make a profit, and they charge you whatever they like.
 There is little integration across different companies and some communities have few or no buses at all.

-Under a regulated network, the local authority would have planning powers.
+Under a regulated network, the local authority would have planning powers to coordinate the network and demand bus companies follow certain standards through contracts.

 The key difference is that companies compete for contracts, given by the local authority, to run specified services.
 Through bus regulation or franchising, local authorities decide the routes, frequencies, fares and quality standards for all buses.
 This is how services are run in London and across a lot of Europe.